-Bridges papers that have illustrations in them have a better chance of being read.
+You want people to read your paper, correct?
+The chances of any Bridges paper being read decrease by 50% if it has no illustrations in it.
 So think about illustrating pictorially what you are describing mathematically, even if your subject is time-based music or some other fundamentally non-visual medium.

 Positioning.
-Ideally, you should position each illustration within the text, between paragraphs, on the same page of its first reference, otherwise it should be on a following page.
-If you can fit two or more figures beside themselves horizontally, it is a more efficient use of space.
-You could also place your figures to the left and the right of the text (but avoid too much crowding).
-Since space is usually at a premium, dont scale the figure as large as possible if it can be understood at a smaller size.
+Ideally, you should position your illustrations within the text, between paragraphs.
+If not, then place your figures in order at the end of the paper.
+If you can fit two illustrations beside themselves horizontally, it is a more efficient use of space, although captioning may be more difficult.
+Scale the picture properly to ensure that the left and right borders of the figure do not extend beyond the left and right text margins.
+Space is usually at a premium, so don't scale the figure as large as possible if it can be understood in a smaller size.